Bilal ibn Rabah: Descendants and legacy

 The descendants of Bilal ibn Rabah al-Habashi are said to have migrated to the land of Ethiopia in East Africa.
-The Imperial family of Mali in West Africa also claims descent from him.
+The Keita dynasty who ruled the Empire of Mali in West Africa also claimed descent from him.
+According to Mali oral tradition "Bilali Bounama" had seven sons and the oldest Lawalo migrated to Mali.
+In Morocco, Bilal became the patron saint and mythological ancestor of the Gnawa.
+In Essaouira, they built the shrine Zawiya Sidna Bilal despite him being buried in Syria.
+Because of this, they also venerate local saints.

 Though there are some disagreements concerning the hard facts of Bilal's life and death, his importance on a number of levels is incontestable.
 Mu'azzins, especially those in Turkey and Africa, have traditionally venerated the original practitioner of their profession.
-The story of Bilal is the most frequently cited demonstration of Islam's views of measure people not by their nationality nor social status nor race, but measuring people by their Taqwah (piety).
+The story of Bilal is the most frequently cited demonstration of Islam measuring people not by their nationality nor social status nor race, but by their Taqwah (piety).

 In 1874, Edward Wilmot Blyden, a former slave of African descent, wrote: "The eloquent Adzan or Call to Prayer, which to this day summons at the same hours millions of the human race to their devotions, was first uttered by a Negro, Bilal by name, whom Mohammed, in obedience to a dream, appointed the first Mu'azzin.
 And it has been remarked that even Alexander the Great is in Asia an unknown personage by the side of this honoured Negro."